rfdrake/cibh/README.md

 You may also need to modify the cibh/scripts/collect script and set the proper path for usage2fig to find the xfigs in.
 If you don't have any xfigs just comment out the line that says usage2fig.

-# Step 4: Put the router names in the 'database'

-no more database.
-Put your router names in a file - use whatever file collect points at.

-For instance:

-    data/<network>/routers

-or an example:

-    data/mynet/routers

 # Step 5: Build your snmp mibs